Coded5/autovideo/README.md

 ### Prerequisite
 * Must have ffmpeg and python installed.
-* Using on linux is recommened.
+* Using on linux is recommended.
+* Using Nvidia's GPU is recommended.

 ### Installation